Snow City Arts is the innovator in bringing the arts to Chicago’s hospitalized children.

 Eric Elshtain is a poet-in-residence at Stroger Hospital of Cook County and Children’s Hospital University of Illinois.
 He has taught poetry and other subjects through the Poetry Center of Chicago’s Hands on Stanzas program, at the School of the Art Institute of Chicago, and at the University of Chicago.
 His poetry, reviews and interviews have been published in such journals as the Notre Dame Review, McSweeney’s, American Letters & Commentary, among many others.
 His book, Here In Premonition, was published in 2006.
 Additionally, Eric is the editor of the on-line poetry press Beard of Bees.
 He received his Ph.D. from the University of Chicago.Top

 Jonathan Stein is Visual Artist-in-Residence at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 He is an abstract painter and printmaker, as well as being an art educator who has been working with Snow City Arts since 2007.
-His artwork has been shown in galleries and exhibitions in New York, London, Miami, Chicago and throughout Illinois.
+He exhibits his own artwork at Thomas Masters Gallery in Chicago.
+Also, his artwork has been shown in galleries and exhibitions in New York, London, Miami, Chicago and throughout Illinois.
 He is an Illinois Arts Council grant recipient.
 As an educator Jonathan has also been working in the Kraft Artabounds Studio program at the Chicago Children’s Museum since 2004.Top

 Lenny Zieben is a musician-in-residence at Stroger Hospital of Cook County and Rush Children’s Hospital and has worked at Snow City Arts since 2011.
 He is thrilled to be here.
 When not at Snow City, Lenny teaches children’s music classes, works as a sound engineer and composes music under the name Voluptuous Tusk.
 He is a graduate of DePaul University and has worked with kids at The Old Town School, Lincoln Park Cultural Center, Women’s Athletic Club and led recording workshops at Music Industry Workshop and Waukegan School District.
 Lenny has performed throughout the USA but mostly in Chicago, Minneapolis and Texas.Top